corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/maintenance-mode.md

 - Run message ID clean-up
 - Ledger Recovery distribution record clean-up

-## Configuration of Node Maintenance Mode
+You can also specify a single custom flow to be run as part of maintenance mode.

+## Configuring node maintenance mode

-You can configure Node Maintenance Mode in an optional configuration sub-section named `maintenanceMode` within the `enterpriseConfiguration` top-level [configuration section]({{< relref "../setup/corda-configuration-fields.md#enterpriseconfiguration" >}}).
+You can configure node maintenance mode in an optional configuration sub-section named `maintenanceMode` within the `enterpriseConfiguration` top-level [configuration section]({{< relref "../setup/corda-configuration-fields.md#enterpriseconfiguration" >}}).

 By default, no maintenance activities are performed if the `maintenanceMode` section is not provided.
 Without this section, Corda behaves as if maintenance mode is not available.